andreasabel/ppdp20-www/cfp/ppdp2020cfp.md

 hosted 8-10 September 2020 by the University of Bologna, Italy.

 **Due to the COVID-19 pandemic, PPDP 2020 will take place online.
-The submission, review, and publicaiton process is unaffected.
+The submission, review, and publication process is unaffected.
 However, short extensions are available on request.**

 TL;DR  Abstract deadline: 11 May; paper deadline: 15 May; extensions available.